linearblade/m7BootStrap/docs/usage/GLOSSARY.md

 ## **Asset**

-Any non-code resource (e.g., images, audio, JSON data) that a package declares and can be mounted into the runtime environment.
+Any resource declared by a package that can be loaded into the bootstrapper and optionally mounted into the runtime environment.

+Assets can be non-code (e.g., images, audio, JSON data, stylesheets) or code-based (e.g., JavaScript files, modules, CSS).
+These are generally inline objects or external resources intended to be injected into the DOM tree.

 ---